Electrical

 In a typical electric setup, electric current flows through a cable, and different wires have an additional carrying capacity.

 Standard cable sizes include 14-, 12-, 10-, 8-, 6-, and 2-gauge wire.
-The wire size dictates the amount of current that can safely pass through it at a given time.
-A Wire gauge is directly related to how many amps you need to run through it.
+The wire size dictates how much current can safely pass through it at a given time.
+A Wire gauge directly relates to how many amps you need to run through it.

 And because faulty current results in a condition where the voltage (amps) flowing through the cable surpasses its carrying capacity, several damages might happen: